sriharsha0806/sriharsha0806.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

-Currently, I am a Research Engineer at SirenaLabs working on Facial Verification and Speech Recognition.
+I am a Computer Vision Engineer at [Aimlytics](https://aimlytics.ai/).
+Previously, I am a Research Engineer at SirenaLabs working on Facial Verification and Speech Recognition.
 I was a Research Fellow working under [Prof C.V.
 Jawahar](https://faculty.iiit.ac.in/~jawahar/) at CVIT Hyderabad.
 My Primary research area is Deep Learning, specifically Model Compression techniques and Semantic Segmentation for Autonomous Navigation.
 I am also interested in HealthCare and Internet of Things.